barcek/phns/README.md

 If the internal value is a `list`, `tuple` or `dict`, the second argument to `.map` can be set to `True` to apply the function not only to the data structure's top-level values, but also to nested instances.

-With a pointed functor, the return value is a new instance of that functor, with the internal value being the result of the mapping.
+With a pointed functor, the return value is a new instance of that functor, with its internal value being the result of the mapping.
 This allows uses of `.map` to be chained.

 ```python
 PFunctor.of(1).map(lambda x: x + 1).map(lambda x: x * 2)